With the 2025/26 Premier League season now upon us, there are plenty of forwards in contention for the Golden Boot award.

 Our Premier League top scorer prediction

-Unless we see some big names move to the Premier League this summer, we can't see anyone other than Salah, Haaland, and Isak getting truly involved in the battle for the 2025/26 Premier League Golden Boot.
+Unless we see some big names move to the Premier League before the summer transfer window shuts, we cannot see anyone other than Salah, Haaland, and Isak getting truly involved in the battle for the 2025/26 Premier League Golden Boot.

-Our pick at this time would be Erling Haaland, who is bound to have a bounce-back campaign after his relatively modest goalscoring record this season.
+Our pick at this time would be Haaland, who is bound to have a bounce-back campaign after his relatively modest goalscoring record this season.
+The Norway international striker has gotten off to a great start, scoring a brace in his first game in the Premier League in the 4-0 win away at Wolves.

 More Premier League predictions